Why You Should Do a Whole 30

 Instead of being an enemy that you have to fight off, you get to just enjoy eating.
 And even better, the people in your life will enjoy eating with you too.

-I was married when I did my first Whole 30 and while my husband didn’t agree with eating this way, he did love eating meals with me because they were so delicious.
+I was married when I did my first Whole 30 and while my husband didn’t agree with eating this way, but he did love eating meals with me because they were so delicious.

 Five years later, when my fiancée joins me for dinner, he thoroughly loves the food and is amazed that food can be this good.